Your child's surgery day has arrived. Rest assure the staff at Children's Health℠ have been preparing for your arrival.

-- Even though your child will not be eating or drinking, parents and family should eat before bringing a child for surgery.
+- Even though your child will not be eating or drinking, parents and families are encouraged to eat before bringing your child for surgery.
 Food and drinks are not allowed in the preoperative waiting areas.

 - Please keep in mind that the scheduled surgery time is our best estimate.
 Your child’s surgery could be moved up or down on the schedule for many reasons.